nschwiet/nschwiet.github.io/_pages/class-history.md

 Courses taken
 ======

-The following is a list of courses I took that count towards my MLIS degree.
+The following is a list of courses I took that count toward my MLIS degree and Digital Humanities certificate.
 They are organized chonologically.
+For each course I specify whether the course satisfies certain programmatic requirements in for Information Studies or Digital Humanities.

-Quarter | Name | Core/Gateway/Research Methods/Digital Humanities
+Quarter | Course Name | Core/Gateway/Research Methods/Digital Humanities
 --- | --- | ---
 Fall 2014 | IS 200:	Information and Society |
 Fall 2018 | IS 211:	Artifacts & Cultures | Core Course